arfa79/image_downloader_script/README.md

 # Image Processing Script

-Create a versatile script capable of downloading images from Google search results based on a specified search query string, such as "cute kittens."
-Perform resizing tasks on the downloaded images and securely store them in a PostgreSQL database.
-This script offers flexibility by supporting multiple programming languages, including Node.js, Go, Java, .NET, and Python, allowing you to choose the language you're most comfortable with.
-When using the script, provide inputs for the search query, the maximum number of images to be fetched, and essential PostgreSQL database connection details.
-The script's design emphasizes asynchronous programming techniques to optimize efficiency, and it comes equipped with a suite of unit tests to ensure reliability and robustness.
-Additionally, consider Docker containers for convenient project encapsulation and deployment.
+This script is designed to download images from Google search results, perform resizing tasks, and store the processed images in a PostgreSQL database.
+It emphasizes asynchronous programming techniques for optimal efficiency.

 ---